 Step 1: Understand Your Selling Points

-Every invention fulfills a need, and your product is no different.
+Every invention, whether a product or a service, fulfills a need and yours is no different.
 Unfortunately, many inexperienced businesses fail to grasp the purposes behind their products.
 They struggle to articulate which problems their products solve and why people would want to buy them.

 - Describe what your product does and what problem it solves.
 Try to sum it up in two or three short sentences.

 - List each feature of your product.
-Brainstorm different benefits that each feature could provide.
+And, brainstorm different benefits that each feature could provide.
 Then, list how those benefits could solve problems in people’s lives.

 - Ask yourself which people experience those problems.
 Identifying these people gives you the first peek into your target audience.